YagizBasaran/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-Rock Paper Scissors with 2 bots, try to beat them :).
+Rock Paper Scissors with 2 bots and it is played on command block, try to beat them :).
 And also, there is an 1v1 player vs player option too if you want.

 *For instance, with these portraits one can imagine how it feels to play against them:*